SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/70-configure-session-secret.md

 1. If you just created a session secret slot, you will see the screen above directly as the next step after creating the session secret slot.

-1. When you launch a session on a project that has session secrets slots, you will be prompted during session launch to enter secrets for the slots.
+1. When you launch a session or submit a job on a project that has session secrets slots, you will be prompted during launch or submit to enter secrets for the slots.

 <p class="image-container-l">
 ![image.png](./configure-session-secret-30.png)